 The interactive map below shows street condition ratings in detail.
 It also provides estimated costs for potential street repairs.

 Use the map by typing in an address or place in the search bar.
 Select a street by clicking on it to see detailed information.

 PASER Rating System

 Shown in the table to the right is the complete street rating of all of Lansing's streets.
-As the picture exhibits, more than 62 percent of the street network has a poor or worse grade.
+This graph displays the most current data collection from the end of 2019, showing more than 71 percent of the the street network with a poor or worse grade.